awvdeker/starting-javascript/README.md

 - create button below sliders with document.createElement
 - each slider is <input> element with type='range' and min value 0 and max value 25
+- basic sliders here, not styled exactly as the example
 - functions: createButton, createSlider, addLetter

 ## part 8